StackExchange/dnscontrol/documentation/provider/akamaiedgedns.md

 #2: + CREATE A foo.example.com 1.2.3.4 ttl=300
 #3: Enable AutoDnsSec
 ```
-In the above example since, the zone **example.com** did not exist, running **dnscontrol preview** with the **--populate-on-preview** flag set created a zone named example.com with only the NS and SOA records and showed what changes will be applied by **dnscontrol push**.
+In the above example since, the zone `example.com` did not exist, running `dnscontrol preview` with the `--populate-on-preview` flag created a zone named example.com with only the NS and SOA records and showed what changes will be applied by `dnscontrol push`.

 ### dnscontrol push command
 ```shell
 dnscontrol push
 ```
-Use **dnscontrol push** to create a new zone or update an existing zone.
+Use `dnscontrol push` to create a new zone or update an existing zone.

 #### Creating a New Zone